“What’s your budget?”

 For example, moving an image or content element on a page can affect how that looks on a different template.
 It can even change the functionality or even the overall user experience.

 Changes in priority also affect how and where our team spends their time focusing on their work.
 For example, if the goal was to ensure product pages were easy to find and priorities shift to including product reviews, the change would require our team to go back to the drawing board and re-do an entire section of the website.

 This is why our team finds it valuable to start each project with a Discovery Phase.
 In our experience, successful projects are completed when we work alongside our clients to establish clear goals and detailed project plans.
 During the Discovery Phase, we gather information from stakeholders to inform the project scope, including business goals, user needs and content.
 Identifying these things early in the process helps mitigate the changes that can happen later.

 Too Many Cooks in the Kitchen

 One of the side effects of changes in priority or scope is having too many cooks in the kitchen.
 When it comes to websites, that often means there might be a large group of stakeholders making decisions or a lengthy approval process for major decisions.

 This kind of collaboration leads to longer timelines.
 A good way to mitigate this is by having a plan for decision-making during the project and assigning a single point of contact as the decision-maker.

 When it comes to creating a website, we recommend you take into account the complexity of the problems you need to solve for your users.
-Hopefully reviewing these factors will help you determine a budget for your project, as well as manage the expectations of your stakeholders.
+Reviewing these factors will help you determine a budget for your project and manage the expectations of your stakeholders.